20AndersDev/ca_cms_anders-nes/README.md

 ### Running

-Project is hosted on https://silver-paletas-12f479.netlify.app/index.html.
+Project is hosted on netlify:  https://silver-paletas-12f479.netlify.app/index.html.
 When repo is cloned you can use liverserver extension to have the website hosted locally on your computer.

 ## Contributing